Back to All Events

 Part of Module 10: Governance, Policy, and Regulation.

 Patricia Paskov is an AI evals and policy researcher at RAND and a Research Affiliate at the Oxford Martin AI Governance Initiative.
 Her work focuses on building the scientific and institutional foundations for AI evaluation — from methodological guidance on human baselines and benchmark design to frameworks for third-party AI auditing.
+In Spring 2026, she is collaborating with Cooperative AI Foundation to build multi-agent evals.

-She is the Resilience Section Lead of the 2026 International AI Safety Report and a Working Group Chair at the EvalEval Coalition.
-Her research has been published at ICML (where it received a 2025 Spotlight Award), FAccT, and in policy venues including RAND and Carnegie.
+She is also the Resilience Section Lead of the 2026 International AI Safety Report and a Working Group Chair at the EvalEval Coalition.
+Her research has been published at ICML (where it received a 2025 Spotlight Award), Science, and FAccT, and in policy venues including RAND and Carnegie.
 She has presented to stakeholders including the US Department of Defense, the EU AI Office, and Microsoft Research.

 Want to join this session?